CalebBell/fluids/docs/developers.rst

 .. code-block:: bash

-   for i in *.ipynb ; do python3 -m jupyter nbconvert --to notebook --inplace --execute "$i" ; done
+   for i in *.ipynb ; do python3 -m nbconvert --to notebook --inplace --execute "$i" ; done

 Continuous Integration
 ----------------------